 The last two decades have seen a substantial increase in our knowledge and ability in genetics.
-Researchers have now developed tools, chief among them being CRISPR3, to enable the manipulation of specific genes within an organism's genetic material with greater and greater precision in the modification process, and fewer and fewer unintended changes elsewhere in the genome (see box 1).
-With their wide availability and simplicity, these gene-editing technologies are now being used to significantly accelerate research, and offer new treatments for a range of genetic diseases, while new agricultural products are beginning to be commercialized.
-However, alongside the development of the technology, the concept of genetic engineering, or genetic modification, has raised ethical and values-based questions in many societies.
+Researchers have now developed tools, chief among them being CRISPR,3 to enable the manipulation of specific genes within an organism's genetic material with greater and greater precision in the modification process, and fewer and fewer unintended changes elsewhere in the genome (see box 1).
+With their wide availability and simplicity, these gene editing technologies are now being used to significantly accelerate research, and offer new treatments for a range of genetic diseases, while new agricultural products are beginning to be commercialised.
+However, alongside the development of the technology, the implementation of genetic engineering, or genetic modification, has raised ethical and values-based questions in many societies.

-Box 1: Gene editing with CRISPR Bacteria possess an immune system that recognises invading viral DNA and cuts it up, making the invading virus DNA inactive.
-This type of immune system is known as CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) [3].
-In 2012, it was discovered that by modifying this mechanism, it was possible to target and cut any DNA sequence and edit genomes [4].
-Cells which have their DNA cut by CRISPR, will repair these cuts as 'instructed' if specific DNA repair information is provided.
-By altering this repair information, it is possible to change a gene of interest, for example, from one that causes disease to one that does not [5, 6].
+Gene editing with CRISPR

+Bacteria possess an immune system that recognises invading viral DNA and cuts it up, making the invading virus DNA inactive.
+This type of natural microbial immune system is known as CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats)[3].
+In 2012, it was discovered that, by modifying this mechanism, it was possible to target and cut any DNA sequence and edit genomes in a very precise manner [4].
+Cells which have their DNA cut by the CRISPR nuclease will repair these cuts as 'instructed' if specific DNA repair information is provided.
+By altering this repair information, it is possible to change a gene of interest, for example, from one that causes disease susceptibility to one that does not [5,6].

-Modern advances in gene-editing technologies now provide potential novel solutions for the challenges of pest control through the development of gene drives [7-10].
+Modern advances in gene editing technologies now provide potential novel solutions for the challenges of pest control through the development of gene drives [7-10].
 Much of the research on gene editing of pests published to date has concentrated on species that cause human diseases [11-15].
-However as researchers begin to understand and consider the use of gene-editing techniques in pest control, more and more species are being considered as potential targets, from agricultural pests [16] to unwanted predators.
+However, as researchers begin to understand and consider the use of gene editing techniques in pest control, more and more species are being considered as potential targets, from agricultural pests [16] to unwanted predators.

 New Zealand has unique requirements when it comes to pest control [17].
 New Zealand's natural and agricultural environments are beset with pest species, imported deliberately or accidentally.
-Pests range from mammalian omnivores such as the Brushtail Possum [18-21], that impact our native birds and their food sources, through to a wide assortment of predators such as rats, cats, stoats and ferrets, and insect predators such as vespulid wasps [22].
+Pests range from mammalian omnivores such as the brushtail possum [18-21], which impact our native birds and their food sources, through to a wide assortment of predators such as rats, cats, stoats and ferrets, and insect predators such as vespulid wasps [22].
 Weeds increasingly impact our ecosystem structure and integrity [23] and the recent discovery of the fungal disease myrtle rust threatens many native and valued plant species.
 Our marine and freshwater ecosystems are also threatened by pests such as sea squirts [24], koi carp [25] and invasive algae [26].
 Our agricultural production ecosystems are threatened by crop and pasture pests such as leafroller moths and Argentine stem weevil [17], and weeds such as ragwort and dock.
 New Zealand also actively maintains a biosecurity cordon to inhibit the colonisation of our islands from new pest threats.
-Major biosecurity threats from pests include fruit flies (e.g. Queensland fruit fly and the Mediterranean fruitfly), the brown marmorated stink bug and lymantrid moths such as the gypsy moth.
+Major biosecurity threats from pests include fruit flies (e.g. Queensland fruit fly and the Mediterranean fruit fly), the brown marmorated stink bug and lymantrid moths such as the gypsy moth.

 Within our native ecosystems, intensive poisoning and trapping has been undertaken for many mammalian pests.
 As a result of their control, it is now known that these ecosystems rebound well after key pest suppression and removal [27-30].
 In many places in New Zealand, including offshore islands [28, 29], isolatable peninsulas and predator-proofed ecosanctuaries, predators have been eradicated.
 The benefits of control to native wildlife have been immense, even extending outside such sanctuaries.
-The Zealandia ecosanctuary in Wellington has increased native bird life in the surrounding city to the point that a rare native parrot, the kākā, is considered by some to be becoming a local pest species itself [31].
-New Zealand agencies have cleared many offshore islands of pests, including the removal of Norway rats from the 11,000 hectares of Campbell Island.
-New Zealand's expertise in this area is well recognised internationally [32].